Armed Forces Week, taking place from the 19-25 June, is Blackpool's opportunity to say thank you to our heroes.

-Following the service, Blackpool invites members of the Armed Forces, veterans and cadets to join in the military parade That will be led along the Promenade by the Band & Corp of Drums of The Royal Regiment of Fusiliers.
+Following the service, Blackpool invites members of the Armed Forces, veterans and cadets to join in the military parade.
 Friends, family and members of the general public are invited to line the route, cheer and wave their Union Flags.

 Those wanting to lay wreaths may do so after the service.

 Please note that there will be live filming and photography at this event.
 Any pictures provided maybe used by VisitBlackpool for promotional purposes.
 If you do not wish to be included, please contact VisitBlackpool Web Team